marian-stanciulica/Foodybite/README.md

 #### Cache Integration Tests

 An important aspect while testing different systems in integration is to take into consideration the potential artifacts that can be created during testing.
 It's important to mention here that I delete the store before and after each tests using the `setUp` and `tearDown` methods to ensure that each test have a clean state before running.
-That's why I chose to inject the store URL in the `CoreDataLocalStore` to dynamically create a separate path when testing based on the test filename.
+That's why I decided to inject the store URL in the `CoreDataLocalStore` to dynamically create a separate path when testing based on the test filename.

 ### Snapshots Tests